Topics Map > Administration & Governance > Administrative Resources > For Department Chairs and Program Directors

 This document attempts to consolidate links to resources department chairs and program directors may find useful.
 Please use the "contact" link to suggest other resources that may be missing.

-The L&S Administrative Gateway is intended to help department chairs and program/center directors locate the information they need to effectively lead their units.
-Many documents are (or will be) available in this database - but if users cannot find answers they seek, they should feel free to suggest documents, or send questions to the site's lead editor (Assistant Dean Elaine Klein, elaine.klein<at>wisc.edu).
+The L&S KB is intended to help department chairs and program/center directors locate the information they need to effectively lead their units.
+Many documents are (or will be) available in this database - but if users cannot find answers they seek, they should feel free to suggest documents, or send questions to the site's lead editor (Lisa Tew, Assistant to the Associate Deans, lisa.tew<at>wisc.edu).

 - introduction of new chairs and key personnel in L&S Administration;